BurakPozut/order-platform/README.md

 ## Architecture

-The system consists of five independent microservices, each with its own database and responsibility:
+The system consists of six components: an API Gateway and five independent microservices, each with its own database and responsibility:

+- **API Gateway** - Single entry point for all client requests, routing to appropriate services
 - **Customer Service** - Manages customer information and profiles
 - **Product Service** - Handles product catalog and inventory management
 - **Order Service** - Orchestrates order creation and lifecycle management